dutykh/linktree/content/authors/admin/_index.md

     url: https://t.me/DoctDD/
 ---

-**Dr. Denys Dutykh is a professional research-level mathematician working in the fields of mathematical modeling, scientific computing, and analysis , with a particular focus on the application of these methods to complex physical phenomena.**
+**Dr. Denys Dutykh is a professional research-level mathematician working in the fields of mathematical modeling, scientific computing, and analysis, with a particular focus on the application of these methods to complex physical phenomena.**